 North Macedonia has signed three memoranda with Greece to secure the supply of natural gas from the planned liquefied natural gas terminal in Alexandroupolis and of electricity from a nearby gas-fired power plant in order to implement its strategy to phase out coal and switch to renewables and gas.
 The country intends to use gas to reduce pollution and strengthen environmental protection.

-North Macedonia’s National Energy Resources (NER) and power utility Elektrani na Severna Makedonija (ESM) signed the agreements with Greek companies Gastrade and Damko Energy.
+North Macedonia’s National Energy Resources (NER) and power utility Elektrani na Severna Makedonija (ESM) signed the agreements with Greek companies Gastrade and Damco Energy.
 The deals were announced in the presence of the North Macedonia’s Prime Minister Zoran Zaev.

 He said the government’s goal is to implement the green scenario as the most acceptable one for the country’s development.